 The specialized nature of owning costs causes many companies to establish two separate and distinct responsibility centers for fleet management.
 The first is responsible for all investment and fleet ownership decisions and costs, while the second is responsible for all operating decisions and costs.
 The entities can be separate accounts within the overall company or, as is increasingly the case, set up as separate corporations with similar or slightly different ownership structures.

-The accompanying diagram shows how it works and how costs and charges flow between the entity responsible for investment decisions and costs—we’ll call it CapCo—and the entity responsible for the operating decisions and costs, RunCo.
+The diagram above shows how it works and how costs and charges flow between the entity responsible for investment decisions and costs—we’ll call it CapCo—and the entity responsible for the operating decisions and costs, RunCo.
 Clearly, one CapCo can centralize all the investment and ownership decisions for several and, if necessary, very different RunCos.

 CapCo starts the process off by acquiring the equipment needed to support operations and achieve the organization’s long-term goals.
 This is not a trivial exercise: Capital is a scarce resource, and construction, quarrying, and materials production are capital-intensive businesses.
 CapCo can raise capital in three basic ways.